Illustration of person holding a giant pen

 Advertiser: Wyoming Health Department

-Healthcare marketers (and conflict-averse Thanksgiving participants) tend to shy away from hot-button issues, but the Wyoming Department of Health took a different tactic.
+Healthcare marketers (and conflict-averse Thanksgiving participants) tend to avoid hot-button issues, but the Wyoming Department of Health took a different approach.

-In the summer of 2023, hot on the tails of COVID-19, the health department in one of the least vaccinated states in the country addressed the issue head-on: with humor.
+In the summer of 2023, hot on the tail of COVID-19, the health department in one of the least vaccinated states in the country addressed the issue head-on: with humor.

 Key Takeaway: Humor, done well, can disarm controversial topics.